stschulte/puppet-rpmkey/README.md

 Contribution
 ------------

-Thanks to the following contributer, who made this module more usable:
+Thanks to the following contributers, who made this module more usable:

 * Gene Liverman
+* Michael Moll